 For me, this Plum cake with almond meal is simply the best plum cake recipe ever.
 The plums are lightly caramelised in Brown Sugar, Butter and Lemon Juice before being baked under a light and moist Almond and Butter Cake.

-There are two separate sets of ingredients needed to make this cake.
+There are two separate sets of ingredients needed to make this Upside Down Plum Cake.
 First, the caramelised plums, then the simple butter cake.

 I have tried to make this cake without caramelising the plums first, and the result was definitely not as nice as this one.
 Trust me, you will want to caramelise your fruits first!